 Emma White is a freelance fashion and lifestyle writer.
-She has been working in the publishing industry since she graduated with an English Literature degree from the University of Southampton in 2018.
-Combining her love of writing and fashion, she started working as part of the fashion team at woman&home in early 2019 and now works across Womanandhome.com, Goodto.com, woman&home, Simply woman&home, Woman’s Weekly, Woman, Woman’s Own and Chat.
+She has worked in the publishing industry since she graduated with an English Literature degree from the University of Southampton in 2018.
+Combining her love of writing and fashion, she started working as part of the fashion team at woman&home in early 2019.

-Emma writes about a broad range of fashion topics, including celebrity and royal fashion, trending seasonal styles, how to get designer looks for less on the high street, sustainable fashion and timeless wardrobe classics.
-When she isn’t writing she is probably shopping, looking for the latest must-have piece to update her wardrobe or home.
-She particularly loves to discover and support up and coming small businesses.
-You can follow what she gets up to with work and outside of work on her Instagram @emma_whitex
+Emma writes about a broad range of fashion topics, from trending seasonal styles, to sustainable fashion, how to get designer looks for less on the high street and timeless wardrobe classics.
+When she isn’t writing she is probably shopping, looking for the latest piece to update her wardrobe.

 The royal title Kate Middleton could be next to receive that Queen Camilla will never have

 Kate Middleton could be the next royal woman to hold this prestigious title and there's no way Queen Camilla will receive it ahead of her

 By Emma Shacklock Published